 Love this concrete sealer by H&C, water-based and glossy.
 Really finishes off the look of painted concrete.

-We got everything ready to paint and both of us worked around the baseboards, cutting in with a brush, so we could then use rollers with long poles to roll the paint on the floor.
+We got everything ready to paint and both of us worked around the baseboards, cutting in with a paintbrush, so we could then use rollers with long poles to roll the paint on the floor.

 Cutting in takes the longest time, but even that went fast.
 I didn’t get pics of all the cut-in.